TeamCohen/ghirl/ghirl-2.0/README.txt

 directory of your ant install, or, if using Eclipse, go to your preferences and do Ant -> Runtime -> Classpath -> Global Entries, click the "Add External JARs..." button and select the ant-contrib JAR.

+*** If you are running the "verify" or other test targets in Eclipse, and you get tokyocabinet errors to the tune of "Wrong ELF class" (i.e. it *is* locating the tokyocabinet libraries, but it's expecting libraries for a different architecture.
+This problem only occurs on dual-architecture machines)

+(1) Go to Window -> Preferences -> Java -> Installed JREs
+Here you want to check that you have a version of java installed of the same architecture as the tokyocabinet libraries.
+If you used a different java to build the tokyocabinet JNI than you normally use in Eclipse, you may have to add another JRE to this panel.
+Once you have identified which installed JRE matches your tokyocabinet libraries, proceed.

+(2) Go to Window -> Show View -> Ant
+If it is not already there, add the GHIRL build.xml.
+Right click and select "Run As -> External Tools Configurations...".
+Select the JRE tab.
+Select the JRE that matches your tokyocabinet libraries.
+This sets the JRE which is used to execute ant, which is the same one that is used to run junit using the ant targets.

+(3) It should work now; run your target.
+If you still get a "Wrong ELF class" error, seek additional help.